-Tetralogy of Fallot Surgery
+Tetralogy of Fallot Congenital Heart Disease Surgery

-Thankfully, most forms of TOF and related heart problems can now be successfully treated in patients of all ages and sizes, and most patients can expect to live healthy and full lives.
+Thankfully, most forms of TOF and related heart problems can now be successfully treated in patients of all ages and sizes, and most patients who visit Rady Children’s Hospital-San Diego can expect to live healthy and full lives with stronger blood flower and oxygen.
 However, when it comes to Tetralogy of Fallot treatment, surgery remains a major cardiac operation that is best treated by surgeons with experience and specific training in newborn and infant heart surgery.
-There are two major forms of Tetralogy of Fallot surgery: one is known as a shunt operation and one is known as a complete repair.
-Some babies will require more than one type of operation.
+There are two major forms of Tetralogy of Fallot surgery to help with the congenital heart defect: one is known as a shunt operation and one is known as a complete repair.
+Some babies will require more than one type of operation to achieve repaired tetralogy.
 The exact operation and timing that you or your baby will require depends upon the specific anatomy.
-The goal of the heart surgery is to achieve complete surgical repair, which requires a combination of VSD closure, pulmonary artery patching, heart muscle resection and usually ASD closure.
+The goal of the heart surgery is to achieve complete surgical repair, which requires a combination of VSD closure, pulmonary artery patching, heart muscle resection, and usually ASD closure.

 For patch material, we prefer to use something called pericardium (the tough lining around the heart) or Gore-Tex (the same durable material that rain jackets are made from).
-Both are time-tested materials which produce no problems for the child as they grow, even years later.
+Both are time-tested materials that produce no problems for the child as they grow, even years later.
 Surgery for TOF always requires an incision and cardiopulmonary bypass.

 Many teenage and adult patients who were previously repaired for TOF require additional surgery on the pulmonary valve.
 We have also accumulated significant experience in this area (see adult congenital disease for more information).